 Recap the conversation.
-When it comes to tough talks, the practice of utilizing a postmeeting recap email is the leader's best friend.
-It allows you to create both a memorial and a momentum to the time.
+When it comes to tough talks, the practice of utilizing a post-meeting recap email is the leader's best friend.
+It allows you to create both a memorial and a momentum to the conversation.
 Something like this.
 "Steve, thanks for our time yesterday.
 Really appreciated both your openness and resourcefulness to our discussion.
-I was able to gain a greater understanding about how you approach the development of your team members, and I appreciated the chance to share my perspectives.
-From our conversation, we agreed that going forward you would start your weekly meetings with your direct reports with some specific items of affirmation-to build on their successes.
-I believe this will make a big difference in both their morale and contribution to this important project.
-I look forward to hearing how this goes when we meet next."
+I was able to gain a greater understanding about how you approach the development of your direct reports, and I appreciated the chance to share my perspectives.
+From our conversation, we agreed that going forward you would start your weekly staff meetings with your team members with some specific items of affirmation-to build on their successes.
+I believe this will make a big difference in both the morale and contribution to the overall mission of our organization.
+I am really looking forward to hearing how this goes when we meet next."